Downtown in Cleveland in Cuyahoga County, Ohio — The American Midwest (Great Lakes)

 Old Stone Church Bell

-The bell was removed from the belfry in 1982 and on October 8, 1989 was presented to the City of Cleveland as a gift from Old Stone Church to be a lasting memorial in the history of Cleveland’s Public Square.
+The bell was removed from the belfry in 1982 and on October 8, 1989 was presented to the City of Cleveland as a gift from Old Stone Church to be a lasting memorial in the history of Clevelands Public Square.

 Location.
 41° 30.012′ N, 81° 41.682′ W. Marker is in Cleveland, Ohio, in Cuyahoga County.
 It is in Downtown.
-Marker is on Public Square (Rockwell Avenue) just west of Ontario Street, on the right when traveling west.
+It is on Public Square (Rockwell Avenue) just west of Ontario Street, on the right when traveling west.
 Marker and bell are located along the sidewalk directly in front of the Old Stone Church.
 Touch for map.
 Marker is at or near this postal address: 91 Public Square, Cleveland OH 44113, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Old Stone Church (a few steps from this marker); a different marker also named The Old Stone Church (a few steps from this marker); Daniel's Way (about 400 feet away, measured in a direct line); Jurisprudence (about 500 feet away); Abraham Lincoln's Funeral in Cleveland (about 500 feet away); Cuyahoga County Soldiers' and Sailors' Monument (about 600 feet away); Howard M. Metzenbaum (about 600 feet away); Commerce (about 700 feet away).
-Touch for a list and map of all markers in Cleveland.
+At least 8 other markers are within walking distance of this marker: The Old Stone Church (a few steps from this marker); a different marker also named The Old Stone Church (a few steps from this marker); Daniel's Way (about 400 feet away, measured in a direct line); Abraham Lincoln's Funeral in Cleveland (about 500 feet away); Jurisprudence (about 500 feet away); Gen. Moses Cleaveland (about 500 feet away); The Valor of Companionship: Daniel Stearns and Harvey's Legacy (about 500 feet away); Cuyahoga County Soldiers' and Sailors' Monument (about 500 feet away).

 Related markers.
 Click here for a list of markers that are related to this marker.
 The Old Stone Church